jsdelivr/globalping/README.md

 <p align="center">
     <b>Better understand your network routing, fix anycast issues, monitor your CDN and DNS performance,<br/>
-        do uptime monitoring, build your own network tools for personal or public use. </b>
+        do uptime monitoring and build your own network tools for personal or public use. </b>
     <br />
     <br />
 </p>